 Supported Accomodation at Time 4 U Limited

-Here at Time 4 U limited we accept supportive housing referrals made by voluntary, statutory and private sectors.
+Here at Time 4 U limited we accept supportive accommodation referrals made by voluntary, statutory and private sectors.
 Once a member of our team receives a referral, an initial assessment will be carried out in order to decide which level of support is needed for the applicant.
 This initial assessment will include a home-visit to the service user’s current place of residence before any form of supported accommodation is allocated.
 A key part of the initial assessment will also be to decide whether the applicants needs can be met by our team, in conjunction with their respective families and care managers.
 Whilst we do aim to take on as many referrals as we can, we do have an exclusion criteria in place which details those cases we are unable to accommodate at this time.
 Our supportive housing team work closely to the Time 4 U ‘ENABLE’ mantra of Elevate, Nurture, Asire, Bespoke, Listen, Enrich to ensure all of our service users provide the best possible service.
-If you are interested in supported accommodation or mental health supportive housing in any form, please contact us for more information.
+If you are interested in supported accommodation or would like to learn more about positive behaviour support, please contact us for more information.